joeneb24/Project-1/README.md

 - The figure below is a histogram that shows the distribution of the Item Outlet Sales of the different items sold.
 This data shows that there are more items sold that have lower item outlet sales.
 The figure also shows the median of the item outlet sales which is $1,794.33 and is designated with the dashed line.
 ![image](https://user-images.githubusercontent.com/123125444/224275509-cf563772-09e2-4d91-bc34-d36a046444aa.png)

-- The figure below shows that there are more unique Low Fat items that there are Regular items that are available.
+- The figure below shows that there are more unique Low Fat items than there are Regular items.
 ![image](https://user-images.githubusercontent.com/123125444/224276329-d52328e3-7e1d-4f50-8446-b33de37cabe4.png)

 - The figure below shows that the only sets of data that have any sort of correlation are Item_Visibility and Item_Outlet_Sales.
 The correlation is a negative correlation, so as Item_Visibility goes up, the Item_Outlet_Sales goes down, and vice versa.